 - 1. Make a list of all the publishers!
 (No duplicates) - 2.
 How many educational books have been written originally in English? - 3.
-How many translations are there for each book that was originally in English? - 4.
+How many translations are there for each book that was originally in English?
+Even books with no translations should be in the result. - 4.
 Which books where written by more than two authors?
 (Show the book titles!) - 5.
-Show all the English books (OriginalLanguage = English) and the price for any edition after 1975!
-(Show the title, the edition year, and the price!) - 6.
 Make a list of all non-Swedish authors with their e-mail addresses and year of birth!

-- 7. Change the year of birth of the Australian author of the book "Archeology in Egypt" to 1966! - 8.
-Reduce the price (edition price) of any Swedish book written in 1985 to 30!
+(No duplicates) - 6.
+Change the year of birth of the Australian author of the book "Archeology in Egypt" to 1966! - 7.
+Create a Rider element for each rider of the club Horseriders.
+The Rider element shall have a Name attribute, a Weight attribute and an attribute with the amount of races this rider has finished.
+The result should be one Riders element with all the Rider elements inside it. - 8.
+Create a Languages element with Language sub elements.
+Each Language element shall have a Value attribute (with the actual language).
+Create one Language element for each language that appears as the original language of any book.
+Each Language element shall have one or more Book sub elements, based on the books' original language, with the book title as its content.